symbolicdata/symbolicdata.github.io/CASN.markdown

 -   sd:affiliation - a string "Organization, Location" (optional)
 -   sd:country - a [dbpedia](http://dbpedia.org) URI (optional)

+as a central resource of people URIs with activities in the CA area.

 In a first step we try to identify communities (including "one person communities") that provide and maintain FOAF based personal profiles about some aspects of their research activities.
 The [FOAF Project](http://www.foaf-project.org/) (FOAF = "friends of a friend") is a widely recognized and used standard to build up distributed networks of people with common interests.

 -   See, e.g., how the [AKSW Working Group](http://aksw.org) has organized information about their research activities in such a way.